 Ever since Subway first launched in the 1960s, the chain’s sandwiches have been known for their customization options.
 Hacking together your own creations as you move down the line is what the restaurant is all about, and arguably even kicked off the Chipotle-and-poke-shop-fast-casual revolution.

 But today?
 In the age of the internet?
 Individual creations are immortalized these days, and thanks to the innovations of many, there’s an unofficial roster of Subway secret menu items.
-Here are all the hacks from the secret menu at Subway you need to know about.
+Here are all the best Subway secret menu hacks you need to know about.

 Autumn Roasted Chicken